MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/configure-block-at-first-sight-windows-defender-antivirus.md

 **Manageability available with**

 - Group Policy
-- Windows Settings
+- Windows Defender Security Center app

-Block at First Sight is a feature of Windows Defender cloud protection that provides a way to detect and block new malware within seconds.
+Block at First Sight is a feature of Windows Defender Antivirus cloud-delivered protection that provides a way to detect and block new malware within seconds.

 It is enabled by default when certain pre-requisite settings are also enabled.
 In most cases, these pre-requisite settings are also enabled by default, so the feature is running without any intervention.
+You can use group policy settings to confirm the feature is enabled.

 You can also [specify how long the file should be prevented from running](configure-cloud-block-timeout-period-windows-defender-antivirus.md) while the cloud-based protection service analyzes the file.

+> [!IMPORTANT]
+> There is no specific individual setting in System Center Configuration Manager to enable or disable Block at First Sight.
+It is enabled by default when the pre-requisite settings are configured correctly.
+You must use Group Policy settings to enable or disable the feature.

 ## How it works

-When a Windows Defender client encounters a suspicious but undetected file, it queries our cloud protection backend.
+When a Windows Defender Antivirus client encounters a suspicious but undetected file, it queries our cloud protection backend.
 The cloud backend will apply heuristics, machine learning, and automated analysis of the file to determine the files as malicious or clean.
 The following video describes how this feature works.

+The Block at first sight feature only uses the cloud protection backend for executable files that are downloaded from the Internet, or originating from the Internet zone.
+A hash value of the EXE file is checked via the cloud backend to determine if this is a previously undetected file.

 <iframe
 src="https://videoplayercdn.osi.office.net/embed/c2f20f59-ca56-4a7b-ba23-44c60bc62c59" width="768" height="432" allowFullScreen="true" frameBorder="0" scrolling="no"></iframe>

-> [!NOTE]
-> The Block at first sight feature only use the cloud protection backend for executable files that are downloaded from the Internet, or originating from the Internet zone.
-A hash value of the EXE file is checked via the cloud backend to determine if this is a previously undetected file.

-If the cloud backend is unable to make a determination, the file will be locked by Windows Defender while a copy is uploaded to the cloud.
-Only after the cloud has received the file will Windows Defender release the lock and let the file run.
-The cloud will perform additional analysis to reach a determination, blocking all future encounters of that file.
+If the cloud backend is unable to make a determination, the file will be locked by Windows Defender AV while a copy is uploaded to the cloud.
+The cloud will perform additional analysis to reach a determination before it allows the file to run or blocks it in all future encounters, depending on whether the file is determined to be malicious or safe.

-In many cases this process can reduce the response time to new malware from hours to seconds.
+In many cases this process can reduce the response time for new malware from hours to seconds.

-> [!NOTE]
-> Suspicious file downloads requiring additional backend processing to reach a determination will be locked by Windows Defender on the first machine where the file is encountered, until it is finished uploading to the backend.
-Users will see a longer "Running security scan" message in the browser while the file is being uploaded.
-This might result in what appear to be slower download times for some files.

 ## Confirm and validate Block at First Sight is enabled

 Block at First Sight requires a number of Group Policy settings to be configured correctly or it will not work.
-Usually, these settings are already enabled in most default Windows Defender deployments in enterprise networks.
+Usually, these settings are already enabled in most default Windows Defender AV deployments in enterprise networks.

-> [!IMPORTANT]
-> There is no specific individual setting in System Center Configuration Manager to enable Block at First Sight.
-It is enabled by default when the pre-requisite settings are configured correctly.
-You can disable it individually, or if you disable the pre-requisite settings then it will be automatically disabled.

 ### Confirm Block at First Sight is enabled with Group Policy